sbdrchauhan/CPlusPlus/README.md

 So, by making a function a friend to a class, you are allowing the function the same privileges that a member function of that class has.

+### Class Inheritance
+It means we can inherit methods from the old, already tested class that worked before called *base class*; and build our new class that would inherit as well as contains newer features and possibilities.
+The class that inherits from the base class is called *derived class*.